tc39/source-map/proposals/debug-id.md

 ### Debug IDs in Source Maps

 We propose adding a `debugId` property to the source map at the top level of the source map object.
-This property should be a string value representing the Debug ID in hexadecimal characters, preferably in the canonical UUID format:
+This property must be a string value representing the Debug ID in hexadecimal characters, using the canonical UUID format:

 ```json
 {